 However, there won’t be any output unless we specifically say what we want to print into the terminal.
 It turns out there’s a special method in Ruby called

 p is short for “print inspect”) that will display its argument in the terminal.
-Try running the following:
+Try running the following in a REPL: